 Honorable Mention: The Boss (Metal Gear Solid 3: Snake Eater)

 I’ve never played the Metal Gear Solid games (I’m absolute garbage at anything that requires stealth), but I’ve watched playthroughs of the entire series and feel confident in saying that The Boss is one the most memorable characters in not only gaming, but all fiction.
 She was a mother figure and mentor to Naked Snake (who would later be known as Big Boss), the biological mother of Revolver Ocelot, and the main antagonist in Metal Gear Solid 3: Snake Eater.
 As expected of the woman who trained the legendary soldier Solid Snake was cloned from, The Boss is a formidable foe in virtually all forms of combat and is incredibly intelligent.
-Eventually the The Boss’ reasons for betraying her country and Naked Snake are revealed, and it only further justifies her spot on this list.
-Although she isn’t the most prevalent character in the Metal Gear Solid series, she’s definitely the one I thought stood out the most.
+Eventually, the The Boss’ reasons for betraying her country and Naked Snake are revealed, and it only further justifies her spot on this list.
+Although she isn’t the most prevalent character in the Metal Gear Solid franchise, she’s definitely the one I thought stood out the most.

 Vaas Montenegro (Far Cry 3)